Test Complete

 A person may begin to cough at first.
 If they are able to cough, encourage them to continue doing so to try and clear the obstruction.
 Some signs of a person choking are:

-Once the universal sign is recognized and the patient verifies that they are choking, delivering abdominal thrusts, also known as the Heimlich maneuver, is the approved method with which you can help the patient, possibly with some variations depending on patient size.
+Once the universal sign for choking is recognized and the patient verifies that they are choking and cannot cough effectively, alternating between abdominal thrusts (the Heimlich maneuver) and back blows is the approved method for assisting the patient, possibly with some variations depending on patient size.

 Technique and Special Considerations